ronaldkohhh/smart-contract-winner/README.md

 }
 ```

-Update deploy script to send a transaction to invoke the attempt method on the deployed contract.
+Update deploy.js script to send a transaction to invoke the attempt method on the deployed contract.

 ```
 const hre = require("hardhat");